e-Spirit/firstspirit-module-gradle-plugin/README.md

 #### Annotations

+##### com.espirit.moddev.components.annotations.@GadgetComponent
+Should be added to a class implementing the GomElement interface in order to render the appropriate GomElement configuration into the module-isolated.xml.

 ##### com.espirit.moddev.components.annotations.@ModuleComponent
 A module developer may provide an implementation of the Module interface to participate in the lifecycle of the module.
 With the @ModuleComponent Annotation on the respective implementation, a Configuration Class may be specified to be used in the module configuration at runtime.

-##### com.espirit.moddev.components.annotations.@ServiceComponent
-Should be added to a class implementing the Service interface in order to render the appropriate Service configuration into the module-isolated.xml.

 ##### com.espirit.moddev.components.annotations.@ProjectAppComponent
 Should be added to a class implementing the ProjectApp interface in order to render the appropriate ProjectApp configuration into the module-isolated.xml.

-##### com.espirit.moddev.components.annotations.@WebAppComponent
-Should be added to a class implementing the WebApp interface in order to render the appropriate WebApp configuration into the module-isolated.xml.
-Please note, that if you configure a webXml attribute, you need to have a matching web.xml file inside your project in a subfolder of fsm-resources, or else the installation of the .fsm on the FirstSpirit server will fail.

-##### com.espirit.moddev.components.annotations.@WebResource
-The @WebResource annotation is used within a @WebAppComponent configuration to define one or more web resources (javascript, css, images etc. ) used by the web application.
-Resources referenced in a @WebResource should be placed in the fsm-resources folder.

 ##### com.espirit.moddev.components.annotations.@PublicComponent
 Should be added to a class implementing the Public interface in order to render the appropriate Public configuration into the module-isolated.xml.

+##### com.espirit.moddev.components.annotations.@ServiceComponent
+Should be added to a class implementing the Service interface in order to render the appropriate Service configuration into the module-isolated.xml.

 ##### com.espirit.moddev.components.annotations.@ScheduleTaskComponent
 Should be added to a class implementing the ScheduleTaskApplication in order to render the appropriate ScheduleTaskApplication configuration into the module-isolated.xml.